Skip to main contentSkip to footer content

 For any issues with your account, contact the ITSS Help Desk at 408-270-6411.

-To register for noncredit classes, you can do it in one of two ways:
+To register for noncredit classes, you can do so in one of two ways:

 https://sso.sjeccd.edu (opens in a new tab)